stonepros/stone/doc/releases/nautilus.rst

   - 'total_used_bytes' column now shows the space (accumulated over all OSDs) allocated purely for data objects kept at block(slow) device
-  - new 'total_used_raw_bytes' column shows a sum of 'USED' space and space allocated/reserved at block device for Ceph purposes, e.g. BlueFS part for BlueStore.
+  - new 'total_used_raw_bytes' column shows a sum of 'USED' space and space allocated/reserved at block device for Stone purposes, e.g. BlueFS part for BlueStore.

 * ``ceph df [detail]`` output (POOLS section) has been modified in plain